geoadmin/mf-geoadmin3/README.md

     $ make all

-Use `make help` to know about the possible `make` targets and the currently set environment variables:
+Use `make help` to know about the possible `make` targets and the currently set variables:

     $ make help

-Environment variables have sensible default values for development.
+Variables have sensible default values for development.
 Anyhow, they can be set as make macros or envvars.
 For example:

     $ make BASE_URL_PATH=/elemoine apache
     $ BASE_URL_PATH=/elemoine make